 6. Connecticut State Capitol – Hartford, CT

 This regal looking building is Connecticut’s legislative center, located in Hartford, CT.
 Surrounding the building, of course, is its scintillating lawn, epic in proportion and pristine in maintenance.
-On the grounds of the capitol, there is a serene ambiance, marked by the forgiving shade of its multitude of trees.
+On the grounds of the capitol, there is a serene ambience, marked by the forgiving shade of its multitude of trees.

 5. Wisconsin State Capitol – Madison, WI